 Welcome to Keirita’s Yoga in the Andaman Sea in Thailand!
 We draw from a complementary mix of varying yoga styles which are primarily Ashtanga based.
 All classes are small and personal, average class size is 2 to 8 people.
-Private classes are also available on request for 2,000 baht.
-As we don’t offer regimented retreat-style packages everyone has plenty of free time for all the activities that both islands have to offer.
-Be it snorkeling, rock climbing, kayaking, cookery courses or massage.
-The most popular activity on both islands is of course SCUBA diving.
+Private classes are also available on request for 1,500 baht.
+As we don’t offer regimented retreat-style packages everyone has plenty of free time for all the activities that Koh Lipe has to offer.
+Be it scuba diving, snorkeling, paddle boarding, kayaking, cookery courses or massage.
+The most popular activity on Lipe is of course SCUBA diving and snorkeling.

-Please note that evening classes are no longer being held in the Mali Resort Garden even though it is listed on this map for now.
-All classes (8:00am and 17:00pm) are currently being held in the Keirita’s Yoga Studio .
-You can view the studio location on this map.
+Please note that evening classes are no longer being held in the Mali Resort Garden.
+All classes are held inside the Keirita’s Yoga studio in central Lipe (8:00am and 17:00pm) You can view the studio location on this map.